mediacloud/backend/doc/api_2_0_spec.md

 Obtain word frequency counts for all sentences containing the word 'obama' in the New York Times

 URL:  http://mediacloud.org/api/v2/solr/wc?q=sentence%3Aobama&fq=media_id%3A1

+*TODO* waiting for Solr import to complete to include output

 ##Write Back API